 Before joining the Mach 1 Group, Love served as Director Public Affairs for the Chairman of the Texas Railroad Commission (RRC), where she was nominated for Outstanding Women in Texas Government.

 A 7th generation Texan, Love is passionate about sharing her talents to serve her local community.
-She is the co-founder and Vice President of the American Energy Institute and also serves on the Board of Directors for the Pink Granite Foundation and Women’s Symphony League of Austin.
+She is the co-founder and board member of the American Energy Institute and also serves on the Board of Directors for the Pink Granite Foundation and Women’s Symphony League of Austin.
 She’s a former board member of the Austin Alliance for Women in Media and KLRU Community Advisory Board.
 In addition, she serves on the Austin Business Journal Leadership Trust and is an active member of Women Communicators of Austin and the Public Relations Society of America.

 Love earned both her Bachelor and Master of Fine Arts degree from Texas State University.
 In her spare time, she enjoys traveling the world with her husband Jarod.